 - 201.1.
 The name of a card is printed on its upper left corner. - 201.2.
 A card's name is always considered to be the English version of its name, regardless of printed language. - 201.2a Two objects have the same name if their names are identical. - 201.2b If an object has more than one name, it has the same name as another object if there are one or more names that both objects have in common. - 201.2c Two or more objects have different names if there are no names that both objects have in common. - 201.3.
-If an effect instructs a player to name a card, the player must choose the name of a card that is legal in the format of the game the player is playing.
+If an effect instructs a player to choose a card name, the player must choose the name of a card that is legal in the format of the game the player is playing.
 (See rule 100.6.)
-A player may not choose the name of a token unless it's also the name of a card. - 201.3a If a player wants to name a split card, the player must choose the name of one of its halves, but not both.
-(See rule 708.) - 201.3b If a player wants to name a flip card's alternative name, the player may do so.
-(See rule 709.) - 201.3c If a player wants to name the back face of a double-faced card, the player may do so.
-(See rule 711.) - 201.3d If a player wants to name the combined back face of a meld pair, the player may do so.
-(See rule 712.) - 201.4.
-Text that refers to the object it's on by name means just that particular object and not any other objects with that name, regardless of any name changes caused by game effects. - 201.4a If an ability's effect grants another ability to an object, and that second ability refers to that first ability's source by name, the name refers only to the specific object that is that first ability's source, not to any other object with the same name.
-This is also true if the second ability is copied onto a new object.
+A player may not choose the name of a token unless it's also the name of a card. - 201.3a If a player is instructed to choose a card name with certain characteristics, the player must choose the name of a card whose Oracle text matches those characteristics.
+(See rule 108.1.)